sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 ![arcs](https://github.com/sys1169/Hao_Portfolio/assets/59571707/e0bdddb2-21e4-429d-b9d8-b930356a69ab)

-#### Result: According to our SARIMA model, it looks like Bitcoin prices are on the rise in the next three months shown by the rising orange line.
+#### Result: According to our SARIMA model, it looks like Bitcoin prices are on the rise in the next three months (shown by the rising orange line).
 The grey area around it reflects a 95% confidence interval, meaning there are 95% the actual prices will fall somewhere in there.

 <br>